michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 - Cursor becomes crosshair when flag mode is enabled
 - Level and theme preferences are saved
 - Dark mode can be switched using a button or keyboard shortcuts
+- Intermediate, expert, and custom controls are desktop-only and show a short message when unavailable
+- Custom level and debug mode stats attempts show a short message instead of opening an unavailable stats modal

 ### Mines